 Trusted Reviews is supported by its audience.
 If you purchase through links on our site, we may earn a commission.
 Learn more.

 Sonos products cover a range of use cases, from Bluetooth-enabled portable speakers that can easily be chucked in a bag to room-filling sets with high-end features like spatial audio.
+Whichever speaker you’re looking for, here are the best Sonos speakers to choose from.

-All the speakers included in this list have been fully tested and reviewed by one of our experts.
+All the speakers in this list have been fully tested and reviewed by one of our experts.
 You can always click the review link below the entry to read an in-depth look at the products.

 Best Sonos speakers at a glance